tandasat/blog/_drafts/2023-06-02-intel-vt-rp-part-2.md

 In part 2, we looked into two of the features Intel VT-rp offered: paging-write (PW) and guest-paging verification (GPV).
 Specifically, how PW helped protect the hypervisor-managed paging structures efficiently and how GPV can be used to detect the aliasing attack in combination with PW.

 The addition of Intel VT-rp is one of the latest examples of how processors and hypervisors evolve and play significant roles in the security scenes.
-It is also interesting to think about how many machines lack some of those protections, given that it was only in late 2020 when CET was released with Intel 11th gen and AMD Ryzen 3 (<a name="body4">[*4](#note4)</a>).
+It is also interesting to think about how many machines lack some of those protections, given that it was only in late 2020 when Intel CET was released with 11th gen and AMD shadow-stack was released with Ryzen 3 (<a name="body4">[*4](#note4)</a>).

 ### Notes

 <a name="note1">*1</a> ([🔙](#body1)): The hypervisor could make part of guest-managed paging structures read-only and PWA=1 with EPT.
 It would "lock" the translation of a given LA and archive the same as HLAT does.
 PW might be a better option than HLAT if the goal is to make part of the paging structures read-only.

-<a name="note2">*2</a> ([🔙](#body2)): Although it is explicitly explained by an Intel engineer that [preventing the aliasing attack is one of the motivations for GPV](https://kvmforum2020.sched.com/event/eE4F), I am unclear how relevant the attack is in the real-world, as aliasing would be pointless if the GPA is properly protected with EPT.
+<a name="note2">*2</a> ([🔙](#body2)): Although it is [explained that preventing the aliasing attack is one of the motivations for GPV](https://kvmforum2020.sched.com/event/eE4F), I am unclear how relevant the attack is in the real-world, as aliasing would be pointless if the GPA is properly protected with EPT.
 Even if the attacker aliases and accesses the GPA through the aliased LA, page protection will still be enforced by EPT anyway.

-If anyone knows or thinks of scenarios where the aliasing attack is relevant, let me know.
+I understand that GPV may be used to enforce permissions by asserting the use of the guest-managed paging structures that are marked as read-only via EPT.
+However, I do not think of when this is desired over protecting GPA with EPT.
+If anyone knows or thinks of scenarios where the aliasing attack is important, let me know.

 <a name="note3">*3</a> ([🔙](#body3)): GPV can be used without HLAT.
 That is, a hypervisor can set the PWA bits to EPT entries that correspond to the guest-managed paging structures.
-This would enforce that a given GPA is accessed through an intended LA but would not enforce permissions as the guest would be free to change the permission bits in the guest-managed paging structures.
-For this reason, the author thinks the primary use of GPV is with HLAT as done in the demo.
+This would enforce that a given GPA is accessed through an intended LA but would not enforce permissions as the guest would be free to change the permission bits in the guest-managed paging structures (unless paging structures themselves are set as read-only in EPT).
+For this reason, I think the primary use of GPV is with HLAT as done in the demo.

 <a name="note4">*4</a> ([🔙](#body4)): In fact, Windows does not enable kernel-mode CET by default, even on secured-core PCs as of this writing (10.0.22621).
 This can be enabled with the `KernelShadowStacks` registry key as mentioned in [Exploit Development: No Code Execution?
 No Problem!
 Living The Age of VBS, HVCI, and Kernel CFG](https://connormcgarr.github.io/hvci/) if desired.